srishtis/Kaggle-Kickstarter-Project-Status-Prediction/README.md

 ## Links
 The Kaggle kernel for the first iteration can be found [here](https://www.kaggle.com/srishti280992/data-preprocessing-feature-engg-prediction)

 The Kaggle kernel for the second iteration is [here](https://www.kaggle.com/srishti280992/xgboost-classifier-69-2-feature-engg-eda)

-THe Kaggle kernel for the third iteration is [here](https://www.kaggle.com/srishti280992/kickstarter-project-classification-lgbm-70-3)
+The Kaggle kernel for the third iteration is [here](https://www.kaggle.com/srishti280992/kickstarter-project-classification-lgbm-70-3)